rust-lang/book/nostarch/chapter20.md

 Creating a pointer does no harm; it’s only when we try to access the value that it points at that we might end up dealing with an invalid value.

-Note also that in Listing 20-1 and 20-3, we created `*const i32` and `*mut i32` raw pointers that both pointed to the same memory location, where `num` is stored.
+Note also that in Listings 20-1 and 20-3, we created `*const i32` and `*mut i32` raw pointers that both pointed to the same memory location, where `num` is stored.
 If we instead tried to create an immutable and a mutable reference to `num`, the code would not have compiled because Rust’s ownership rules don’t allow a mutable reference at the same time as any immutable references.
 With